 - Use insecticides on them.
 Once they stop moving after you spray them, use broom and dustpan to remove them from your home.

 - These stink bugs breed in spring.
 If you ever spot a stink bug near your green leafy plant look for its eggs and throw them in soapy water or just remove that leaf and dip it in insecticidal soap.
-It won’t hurt your plants, but it will kill the bugs and eggs.
+It won’t hurt your plants, but it will kill stink bugs and eggs.

 - You can use yellow sticky traps near infected plants to catch these pesky stink bugs.